 Oh those faces!
 I love these two cuties to bits.
-But, like most siblings, they are suitably unimpressed when Mom dresses then in matching outfits for a posed photo.
+But, like most siblings, they are suitably unimpressed when Momma dresses then in matching outfits for a posed photo.
 Haha!
-I refer to them as milestone mugshots.
+I refer to these types of photos as milestone mugshots.
 It’s almost become a family birthday tradition to look for the most unimpressed looking sibling photo of the bunch!
 Don’t worry.
-They actually like posing.
+The boys actually enjoy posing.
+They’re pawfessional blog dogs.
 In reality, they’re intently (and impatiently) watching the birthday treat in my hand.
 Note that they both have their hungry ears set to maximum cuteness.
 Spotty rascals.
-They know how to work their momma.
+They know how to work their Momma for treats.

 Dressing Up a Ready-Made Dog Bandana

-In addition to DIY and ready-made dog bandanas, depending on the size of the dog, napkins (like our ugly Christmas sweater DIY dog bandana) and handkerchiefs (like our easy embellished Valentine’s Day dog bandana) also make great bases for customising your own bandanas.
-Unlike my dubious cute and cheap clearance bandanas (I do feel guilty about fast fashion), they’re also very durable for wear and wash.
-Alternatively, there are easy DIYs here on the blog later for sewn and no-sew bandanas, so check out all of our DIY dog bandanas for more ideas.
+In addition to DIY and ready-made bandanas, depending on the size of the dog, napkins (like our ugly Christmas sweater DIY dog bandana) and handkerchiefs (like our easy embellished Valentine’s Day dog bandana) also make good bases bandanas.
+Unlike my dubious cute and cheap clearance sprinkle dog bandanas (I do feel guilty about fast fashion), they’re also very durable for wear and wash.
+Alternatively, there are lots of easy DIYs here on the blog later for sewn and no-sew bandanas.
+Check out all of our DIY dog bandanas for more ideas.

-Personalising a Dog Bandana with Heat Transfer Vinyl
+DIY Personalised Dog Bandanas with Heat Transfer Vinyl

 Supplies and Materials